axonweb3/axon-docs/docs/api/latest_version.md

 * to: DATA, 20 Bytes - address of the receiver. null when its a contract creation transaction.
 * transactionIndex: QUANTITY - integer of the transactions index position in the block. null when its pending.
 * value: QUANTITY - value transferred in Wei.
-* v: QUANTITY - ECDSA recovery id
+* v: QUANTITY - ECDSA recovery id.
-* r: QUANTITY - ECDSA signature r
+* r: QUANTITY - ECDSA signature r.
-* s: QUANTITY - ECDSA signature s
+* s: QUANTITY - ECDSA signature s.

 #### Examples